ana-vranic/MapReduce-tutorial/docs/Spark.md

 $r_i = (1-d) + d(\sum_{j=1}^{N} I_{ij} \frac{r_j}{n_j} )$

 The PageRank of a node is (1-dumping factor) + every node that points to node $i$ will contribute with page rank of node j/number of outgoing links.
-The PageRank theory holds that an imaginary surfer who is randomly clicking on links will eventually stop clicking.
-The probability, at any step, that the person will continue following links is a damping factor d.
-The probability that they instead jump to any random page is 1 - d.
+The PageRank has analogy with random walker over internet.
+The probability that walker will follow link is proportionall to the damping factor $d$, while probability that walker jumps to any random page is $1-d$.

 **PageRank in pyspark**